-A delay, though, has slowed any release of water for at least several days.
-TCID stated concrete never met strength requirements and was removed Sunday and will be re-poured Tuesday.
-Jardine predicts TCID could begin releasing up to 2,450 cubic feet per second from the reservoir with up to 1,400 cfs going to the V-line and 1,000 cfs into the Carson River after TCID receives approval.
+Jardine predicts TCID could begin releasing up to 2,450 cubic feet of water from the reservoir this week with up to 1,400 cfs going to the V-line and 1,000 cfs into the Carson River.
 Cfs refers to the rate that water flows and equals about 450 gallons of water flowing in one minute.

 With the prospect of thousands of acre-feet of water flowing into the desert, Jardine said county road departments dug out ditches and a north-south canal to ensure debris didn’t impede the water’s flow down the western side of the valley and then eventually veer across the southern part toward U.S. Highway 95.

 Jardine said several south valley properties could be in danger as water rises, but TCID and the county’s Emergency Operations Center are constantly monitoring the water’s progression and will take appropriate steps to notify landowners.

 To help the water flow under the highway and to the Carson Lake wetlands south of the Greenhead Hunting Club, the Nevada Department of Transportation awarded a contract to Ames Construction for the installation of four concrete triple-box drainage culverts 12 miles south of Fallon.
 Olsen said the work was done in less than a week.

 “NDOT and all crews involved did fantastic work,” Olsen added.